Contramodules for algebraic groups: induction and projective covers: Contramodules: definitions, examples and constructions.

 More generally, one may replace $k$ with any vector space $V$, obtaining what are called the $\textit{free contramodules}$.
 One can show that there is an isomorphism of vector spaces

-for each $C-$contramodule $W$.
+for every (right) $C$-contramodule $W$.
 In particular, free contramodules are projective.
 It follows that any contramodule $B$ is projective if and only if it is a direct summand of a free contramodule.
+It is worth noting that so far, the situation for contramodules is, in some sense, dual to that for comodules.

-As a final example, let $M$ be a right $C-$comodule, and $V$ any vector space.
-Then $\Hom_k(M,V)$ can be given a left $C-$contramodule structure as follows:
+The above example can be generalised further by replacing $C$ with a left $C$-comodule $M$.
+Then $\Hom_k(M,V)$ can be given a right $C$-contramodule structure in much the same way, explicitly, the structure map is:

+Note that considering right comodules instead produces left contramodules.
 To conclude the section, we introduce two constructions which will be heavily used in the later sections.
-Firstly, given a right $C-$comodule M and a left $C-$contramodule $B$, let $M \odot_C B$ denote the contratensor product of $M$ and $B$.
-It is a quotient vector space of $M \otimes_k B$ given by the following coequaliser:
+Firstly, given a left $C$-comodule M and a right $C$-contramodule $B$, let $B \odot_C M$ denote the contratensor product of $B$ and $M$.
+It is a quotient vector space of $B \otimes_k M$ given by the following coequaliser: